Noah670/Snake-Attack/README.md

 # Snake-Attack
-Basic Snake attack game made with a tutorial
+Basic Snake attack game made with a tutorial:

 Source Code for Snake project can be found here: https://www.youtube.com/watch?v=rbasThWVb-c